Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Performance

 \subsection{Humans}

-The frequency of clustering scores for novice human players in 100 games and scores for GPT-4o in the same games are shown in Table~\ref{table: noviceclassification}.
-The frequency of clustering scores for expert human players in 50 games and scores for GPT-4o in the same games are in Table~\ref{table: expertclassification}.
+The frequency of clustering scores for novice human players in 100 games and scores for Claude 3.5 Sonnet in the same games are shown in Table~\ref{table: noviceclassification}.
+The frequency of clustering scores for expert human players in 50 games and scores for Claude 3.5 Sonnet in the same games are in Table~\ref{table: expertclassification}.

-Figures~\ref{fig:novice_weighted} and \ref{fig:expert_weighted} show the distribution for the weighted clustering scores of GPT-4o against novice humans and expert humans, respectively.
-Finally, Figures~\ref{fig:novice_reasoning} and \ref{fig:expert_reasoning} depict the performance of novice and expert humans, respectively, by reasoning type from our taxonomy of knowledge.
-Because the total counts of types of reasoning required across the 400 (novice) and 200 (expert) categories are unbalanced, the count of the categories reasoned correctly is shown above each bar.
+Figures~\ref{fig:novice_weighted} and \ref{fig:expert_weighted} show the distribution of the weighted clustering scores for Claude 3.5 Sonnet against novice humans and expert humans, respectively.